 EIS provides generic formula.
 If your child needs a name brand formula or specialty formula, a doctor’s note is required.

 For pregnant women, we only offer groceries and maternity clothing.
 Unfortunately, we cannot offer any baby items until after you give birth.
-A visit for a pregnant woman will count towards her four basic needs visits per year.
-We do not provide items for the unborn baby until after the baby is born.
+A visit as a pregnant woman will count towards your four basic needs visits per year.

 No. We do not require you to bring your children.
 However, you must bring documentation with the children’s name and date of birth on it.